pubnub/chat-engine-push-notifications/README.md

      }

      onChatEngineReady() {
-       // Register plugin and subscribe on events from plugin explained in next paragraph.
+       // Register plugin and subscribe on events from plugin explained in the next paragraph.
      }

      onPressConnect () {